albertobasaglia/simplearch/README.txt

-I'm gifting myself a little cpu emulator to be used as an assembly playground.
+A little cpu emulator to be used as an assembly playground.
 I'll be making an assembler too since I don't want to write instructions in binary.